lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 - Serve on the stake adult leadership committee (see [29.3.8](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number58-p153#title_number58 "/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number58-p153#title_number58")).
 If a secretary is called, she is also invited.
 - Teach ward Relief Society presidents the principles of ministering and caring for those in need.
 Help them understand their role in helping bishops with temporal and self-reliance matters.
-- Teach ward Relief Society presidencies about their responsibilities for missionary work (see [23.6.2](/study/manual/general-handbook/23?lang=eng&id=title_number16-p61#title_number16 "/study/manual/general-handbook/23?lang=eng&id=title_number16-p61#title_number16")) and temple and family history work (see [25.2.2](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number8-p38#title_number8 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number8-p38#title_number8")).
+- Teach ward Relief Society presidencies about their responsibility to help lead the ward’s efforts to share the gospel (see [23.6.2](/study/manual/general-handbook/23?lang=eng&id=title_number16-p61#title_number16 "/study/manual/general-handbook/23?lang=eng&id=title_number16-p61#title_number16")) and participate in temple and family history work (see [25.2.2](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number8-p38#title_number8 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number8-p38#title_number8")).
 - Strengthen single adult sisters in the stake.
 If the stake has a young single adult committee, a member of the presidency serves on it.
 The same is true if the stake has a single adult committee.
 (See [14.1.1.2](/study/manual/general-handbook/14-single-members?lang=eng&id=title_number6-p28#title_number6 "/study/manual/general-handbook/14-single-members?lang=eng&id=title_number6-p28#title_number6").)
 - Coordinate stake Relief Society efforts during emergencies.